 Tatiana Sarbinska, Artistic Director

 Tatiana Sarbinska, the founder and director of Orfeia, is a world-renowned Balkan vocalist, composer, teacher and director.
 Born in the village of Rila, Bulgaria, she began singing as a child and rose to become one of the preeminent singers of her generation.
 For many years, she was the featured soloist of the internationally-acclaimed Pirin Ensemble, touring throughout the world and making numerous recordings and films for television.
 Her encyclopedic repertoire includes music from all of Bulgaria’s folklore regions as well as the Balkans and Eastern Europe.
 Tatiana has been awarded “National Treasure” status as “The Voice of Bulgaria” by the Bulgarian government in recognition of her artistry and for preserving the musical heritage of her native country.
-Tatiana has performed throughout the U.S., including the Kennedy Center’s Millenium Stage the Library of Congress, and received a Washington Area Music Award (Wammy) for World Music Vocalist.
+Tatiana has performed throughout the U.S., including the Kennedy Center’s Millenium Stage and the Library of Congress, and received a Washington Area Music Award (Wammy) for World Music Vocalist.
 In 2006, Tatiana received the Ivan Vasov Medal from the government of Bulgaria and in 2015 she received the Saints Cyril and Methodius Medal.
 Tatiana has been recognized with a master artist grant from the Maryland Traditions Apprenticeship Awards Program of the Maryland State Arts Council (with support from the Maryland Historical Trust and the National Endowment for the Arts) (together with Orfeia member Ellen Zurbrigg) and with an Individual Artist Award in musical composition from the Maryland State Arts Council.
 In 2010, Tatiana’s composition Moyeta Pesen was awarded first prize in the International Competition for Symphonic Composition Based on Traditional Motifs in 7/8.
 In 2014, Ms. Sarbinska was an honored guest performer at the gala 60th anniversary of the Pirin Ensemble, and in 2015 she was made an Honorary Citizen of the City of Blagoevgrad.
 In 2016, Ms. Sarbinska was awarded the Honorary Medal of the President of Bulgaria in recognition of her contributions to arts and culture.
 Her most recent CDs are Makedonsko Devojche and Katerino Mome.
 Tatiana’s recording of Katerino Mome, her own composition, continues to be one of the most popular and recognized Macedonian songs in Bulgaria.